SenayYakut/s.y/README.md

 * Once you have Pip installed, you can run `pip3 install Django` in your terminal to install [Django](https://www.djangoproject.com/)

+* Run `django-admin startproject PROJECT_NAME` to create a number of starter files for our project.

+* Inside your project Run `python3 -m venv my_venv` in order to create a virtual environment.

+* Activate virtual environment `source my_venv/bin/activate`

 ## Requirements